-The number one reason why cats break out the claws is that they are overstimulated, says Jackson.
-“That can come from you petting too vigorously and for too long and not seeing the signs of physical overstimulation,” he explains.
-These signs may include: the tail twitching or wagging, back spasms, pupils getting larger, and ears going back.
+The number one reason cats break out their claws is that they are overstimulated, says Jackson.
+“That can come from you petting too vigorously and for too long and not seeing the signs of physical overstimulation,” he explains to Woman’s World.
+Signs of overstimulation may include your cat’s tail twitching or wagging, back spasms, pupils getting larger, and ears going back.

-Overstimulation can happen to kitties very quickly, so it’s a good idea to pay attention to your cat while you’re petting it to catch any warning signs that it wants to be left alone.
+Overstimulation can happen to kitties very quickly, so it’s a good idea to pay attention to your cat while you’re petting them to catch any warning signs that they want to be left alone.
 As a general rule, you’ll also want to avoid a full head-to-tail pet.
 “Stick around the cheeks, the head, the chin, the neck,” Jackson says.
 “They love that feeling anyway.”

-Another common reason why kitties scratch their owners is that they’re not getting enough playtime.
-(Psst: This is also a big reason why cats bite their owners.)
+Another common reason kitties scratch their owners is that they’re not getting enough playtime.
+Lack of playtime may also cause cats to bite, so by playing with your cat and keeping boredom at bay you just might be able to save yourself from scratches and bites.
 “Cats need regular play,” Jackson says.
 “They need it every single day.
 And that’s you playing with them, you getting the hunter energy out of them.”

-As cute as felines are, it’s important to remember that they are natural predators — even after they’ve been domesticated.
-It’s a misconception that a cat diving from under a table and scratching a human’s ankles is being aggressive toward that person.
+As sweet as felines are, it’s important to remember that they are natural predators (yes, even after they’ve been domesticated!), so they need active play that appeals to their predatory instincts.
+And a cat that scratches and bites isn’t necessarily angry — it’s actually a misconception that a cat diving from under a table and scratching a human’s ankles is being aggressive toward that person.
 “That’s play aggression,” Jackson explains.
 “If you’re not playing with them and you walk by, your ankles might as well be a squirrel.”

+One of Jackson’s most trusted tips for how to stop a cat from scratching you may sound intimidating, but it’s worth doing.
+Make sure you trim your cat’s claws regularly.
 “I know that people are just afraid of doing it,” Jackson says.
 “But if you don’t, you’re going to bleed at some point.”
-Another reason to invest in some trusty clippers ($7.49, Amazon)?
-Avoiding this task is bad for cats, too; their nails start to curl under, leading to snags on the carpet and lots of pain for the paws.
+Another reason to pick up some trusty clippers?
+Avoiding this task is bad for cats, too; their nails start to curl under, leading to snags on the carpet and painful paws.